-President Johnson, and his close circle of advisors, who included Secretary of Defense Clark Clifford, National Security Advisor Walt W. Rostow, Chairman of the Joint Chiefs of Staff General Earle Wheeler, and General William C. Westmoreland, understood that the United States and South Vietnam had to quickly retake the areas lost to the Vietcong and North Vietnamese during the Tet Offensive.
+President Johnson, and his close circle of advisers, who included Secretary of Defense Clark Clifford, National Security Adviser Walt W. Rostow, Chairman of the Joint Chiefs of Staff General Earle Wheeler, and General William C. Westmoreland, understood that the United States and Government of South Vietnam (GVN) had to quickly retake the areas lost to the Vietcong and North Vietnamese during the Tet Offensive.
 There were several reasons these men had come to this conclusion.
 First, and most importantly, the longer the Communists held their new territories, the harder it would be to dislodge them.
 Given enough time, the guerrillas and their civilian supporters would fortify their hamlets and the surrounding agricultural landscape, guaranteeing that any later effort to push them out would be costly in Allied casualties.
 Secondly, if the Vietcong and North Vietnamese consolidated their military and political hold over their new territories, they would have access to a larger manpower pool and tax base, which would enable them to rapidly replace their Tet casualties and mount additional offensives in the months and years ahead.
-Finally, if the United States and North Vietnam engaged in negotiations over a cease-fire on the ground in South Vietnam, which looked increasingly likely after Johnson’s March 31st televised address to the nation, then the U.S. needed to strengthen its military position in South Vietnam; otherwise, the Communists would be in a position to demand political and military concessions from the United States – concessions the president might be forced by domestic considerations to accept.
-Johnson wanted to negotiate from a position of strength – something that was not possible with the Communists occupying large parts of South Vietnam.
+Finally, if the United States and North Vietnam engaged in negotiations over a cease-fire, which looked increasingly likely after Johnson’s March 31, 1968, televised address to the nation, then the U.S. needed to strengthen its military position in South Vietnam; otherwise, the Communists would be in a position to demand political and military concessions from the United States – concessions the president might be forced by domestic considerations to accept.
+Johnson wanted to negotiate from a position of strength – something that was not possible with the Communists occupying so much of rural South Vietnam.